solislemuslab/snaq-tutorial/lecture-notes/lecture4.md

 (Adi002,Adi003,(Adi001,(((Age001,Smi165):0.069,((Aru127,Aru001):1.869,(((((Ama018,Ama006):0.698,Aza037):0.198,(Ape001,Ape009):0.791):0.158,Aza135):1.275,(((Aga002,Aga001):0.958,Asu001):0.054)#H21:1.635::0.957):0.121):0.511):2.583,#H21:9.995::0.043):0.084):0.146);
 ```

-We are just doing 1 run (`runs=1`) and we are increasing the optimization tolerance (`ftolRel=1.0e-4, ftolAbs=1.0e-4,liktolAbs = 1.0e-4`) for the sake of computational time, but you should do at least 10 runs in your data and keep the default tolerance parameters.

 To use multiple threads while running snaq, see [here](https://crsl4.github.io/PhyloNetworks.jl/latest/man/snaq_plot/#parallel-computations).

+{: .important }
-**Important:** You should increase the number of hybridizations sequentially:
+You should increase the number of hybridizations sequentially:
 `hmax=0,1,2,...`, and use the best network at `h-1` as starting
 point to estimate the best network at `h`.